tests-always-included/wick/bin/README.md

 * `NAME`: Name of the command to add
 * `[HELP]`: Help text to display.
 Optional; if set then it is added to `wick-help`.

-Example, used in another binary:
+Example as used in another binary:

     wick-on-load wick-add-command help "This adds the help command to the help system"